okami101/vuetify-admin/docs/guide/getting-started.md

 ::: tip BACKEND API
 You should have a separate API backend project before using this package.

-Fortunately you can quickly start with a fully functional Laravel API backend thanks to separated [Vtec Laravel Crud](https://github.com/okami101/vtec-laravel-crud) composer package.
+Fortunately you can quickly start with a fully functional Laravel API backend thanks to separated [Laravel Vuetify Admin](https://github.com/okami101/laravel-vuetify-admin) composer package.
 As a bonus, this package will use an integrated laravel optimized Vue CLI preset for even less install steps.
 Go [here](laravel.md) for full showcase.

 In case you want to use it on your custom API, you may probably need to write your own [data provider](data-providers.md).
 :::